 You can request a specific person be appointed guardian of your children in the event of your death in your estate paperwork.
-The courts will make every effort to honor request, as long as they determine that it is in the best interests of the child.
+The courts will make every effort to honor the request, as long as they determine that it is in the best interest of the child.
 In the event that you are facing a terminal illness and have legal custody of the child, you can request that the court assign a specific person as guardian in order to ease the child’s transition once you are deceased.
 If the court approves your request, you will most likely be granted a joint guardianship until the event of your death, allowing both you and the legal guardian to make decisions regarding the care and wellbeing of the child.
 If you would prefer not to go to court, you can sign a notarized letter allowing a specific person to make some decisions regarding your child’s health and education needs, but in order for a more permanent solution, you will need to request a formal guardianship order from the court.

 Can a child ask for a guardian?